Nritya-Lang/book/src/04-data-types.md

 ### Bools

-Booleans are the `true` and `false` values in Feral.
+Booleans are the `true` and `false` values in Nritya.
 These are used when you want to know something in a yes or no fashion.
-The `true` and `false` are special (constant) variables in Feral which signify their respective boolean values.
+The `true` and `false` are special (constant) variables in Nritya which signify their respective boolean values.
 These two special variables cannot be reassigned and are always available globally throughout the program's life.

 For example,